akhileshsivaraman/Styling-a-Shiny-App/README.md

 # Styling a Shiny App

-A short guide to styling Shiny apps in R using bslib, shinydashboard and shiny.semantic.

-Within each folder is a an app.R file where the app is built under the framework named by the folder.
+A short guide exploring how to style Shiny apps in R using bslib, shinydashboard and shiny.semantic.
+The guide along with this repo provide resources for learners to understand how each framework is used.
+To that end, each folder contains an app.R file with the app built using the framework named by the folder.